Reviewed by digital marketing experts

 Definition of Ad Blocking

-Ad blocking refers to a technology or software which filters or prevents advertisements from displaying on web pages, apps, or social media platforms.
-Users often deploy ad blocking tools to improve their browsing experience, reduce data usage, and protect against malware.
-This technique can negatively impact advertisers and publishers, as it minimizes ad visibility and reduces their potential revenue.
+Ad blocking is a technology or software that filters or prevents advertisements from displaying on web pages, apps, or social media platforms.
+Users often deploy ad-blocking tools to improve their browsing experience, reduce data usage, and protect against malware.
+This technique can negatively impact advertisers and publishers, minimizing ad visibility and reducing their potential revenue.

 Phonetic